AchrafKassioui/Learning-SpriteKit/README.md

 ---

 This file started on 7 July 2023 as a collection of ready-to-use boilerplates called "SpriteKit Cheatsheet".
-In March 2024, it became a list of timestamped notes about topics related to SpriteKit.
+In March 2024, it became a list of timestamped notes covering various SpriteKit-related topics.